 See also: Sydney Hotel Deals

-Sydney’s Central Business District is the commercial centre of town and, as such, is home to most of the city’s skyscrapers.
+Sydney’s Central Business District is the commercial center of town and, as such, is home to most of the city’s skyscrapers.
 Unusually for a seemingly modern area, the CBD – sometimes simply referred to as ‘Town’ – is actually one of the oldest established areas in all of Australia, and has played a pivotal role in the country’s history.
 And though there are shiny tower blocks and cutting edge architecture housing international business and finance, there’s actually a lot of parkland located in this area, including Hyde Park, The Domain, and Farm Cove.

-The Central Business District is also a centre for nightlife, with it being known for much more than just an after-work drinks destination: clubs and bars here are open late and ready for weekday, as much as weekend, partying.
+The Central Business District is also a center for nightlife, with it being known for much more than just an after-work drinks destination: clubs and bars here are open late and ready for weekday, as much as weekend, partying.
 Staying in this well connected area is a definite plus, since the accommodation on offer is perhaps at its most diverse, with high end offerings available alongside more mid-range options.

 Formerly known as the city’s fashion district only, this cool area continues to outdo itself with how cool it can actually be.
 That said, it is still very fashion-based, with many interesting boutiques, designer brands and flagship stores alike making Surry Hills the best collection of clothes shops that the city has to offer.
 As such, this area is known for its cool, laid-back appeal, with overlapping creative industries like media companies housing their HQs in the area, as well as artists and musicians – a mix of modern style and leftfield bohemian makes it a great area for a Saturday stroll.